-• Masters of Science by Research (MRes) - 1 year full-time or 2 years part-time
+• Masters by Research (MSc Eng Res) - 1 year full-time or 2 years part-time

 • Doctor of Philosophy (PhD) - 3 years full-time or 5 years part-time